Keystone Retaining Walls in Auckland

 Capping and Site Completion

-Cap blocks or coping units are fixed to the top course to finish the wall and prevent water entry into the block cores.
+Cap blocks are fixed to the top course to finish the wall and prevent water entry into the block cores.
 The area above and below the wall is graded, topsoiled, and left ready for landscaping or the next stage of construction.

 Need a Quote for Keystone Retaining Walls in Auckland?